DouSBao/Arch-Install-Guide/README.md

 ```
 exit
 ```
+ps: If iwctl not works, you could connect to cable, or connect your phone to the machine in order to use wifi.
+Then download NetworkManager, use nmcli or nmtui to connect to wifi.

 # Section Two - Update mirrorlist source
 1. Use reflector to update the package mirrorlist at /etc/pacman.d/mirrorlist